Stonewall riots: Legacy

 The Stonewall riots are often considered to be the origin or impetus of the gay liberation movement, and many studies of LGBTQ history in the U.S. are divided into pre- and post-Stonewall analyses.
 This has been criticized by historians of sexuality.
 Calls for the rights of gender and sexual minorities predate the Stonewall riots.
 The first homosexual movement began one hundred years earlier, in Germany.
 West Germany had abolished criminal liability for homosexual acts among adults over 21 years of age through a change of Section 175 of the German Criminal Code on June 25, 1969 − just three days before the Stonewall riots began.
 There was already the emergence of a gay liberation movement in New York at the time of the riots.
 The Stonewall riots were not the only time LGBTQ people organized politically amid attacks on LGBTQ establishments.
 The event has been said to occupy a unique place in the collective memory of many LGBTQ people, including those outside of the United States, as it "is marked by an international commemorative ritual – an annual gay pride parade", according to sociologist Elizabeth A. Armstrong.

+Jean O'Leary speaks at 1973 NYC Pride.